fuankarion/Vision17/Lab12-FCN/readme.md

 ### A Handy layer

-Unlike most fine tune processes where the final layer of a network is learnt from scratch and some of the other layers are fine tuned, we will finetune **only the ** the layers related to the deconvolution process, and will learn a minimal 3 class output at the very top of the network.
+Unlike most fine tune processes where the final layer of a network is learnt from scratch and some of the other layers are fine tuned, we will finetune **only** the layers related to the deconvolution process, and will learn a minimal 3 class output at the very top of the network.
 This final layer is called *score_3classes*.

 ## Your turn
 Finetune the provided network for the “weizmann horse image database”, remember there are  4 main steps: